nilearn/nilearn/doc/manipulating_images/masker_objects.rst

-"masker" objects (found in modules :mod:`nilearn.input_data`) simplify these "data folding" steps that often preceed the statistical analysis.
+"masker" objects (found in modules :mod:`nilearn.input_data`) simplify these "data folding" steps that often precede the statistical analysis.

 Note that the masker objects may not cover all the image transformations